 Each enumeration value has an index:

-Values from the list of permissible elements in the column specification are numbered beginning with 1.
+The elements listed in the column specification are assigned index numbers, beginning with 1.

 The index value of the empty string error value is 0.
 This means that you can use the following